rvesse/kube-image-bundler/README.md

 ```
 The `<repo>` and `<image-name>` arguments are used together with the versions to form a full image tag in the format `<repo>/<name>:<version>`.

 The default versions which are built are hardcoded into the script as a Bash array.
-You can use `-v <version>` option can be used to build images for specified `kubeadm` versions.
-You can specify `-d` to always include the default list of versions.
+You can use the `-v <version>` option to build images for specified `kubeadm` versions.
+You can optionally specify `-d` to always include the default list of versions.
+If no versions are explicitly specified then the default list will be used.

 If `-p` is given then the resulting images are also pushed to the selected `<repo>`.